-4.8 The table below currently builds in the assumption that RSG will continue throughout the MTFS period until such time as we have more information regarding the outcome of the fairer funding review.
-Other than S31 grants for Business Rates (see table 2) the other main non-specific grants received by the Council relate to the Rural Services Delivery Grant (RSDG) and the newly announced Funding Guarantee grant.
-RSDG for 2024/25 is proposed to be £779k and the Funding Guarantee grant is £940k for 2024/25, the future of this grant into the longer term is not known however it now incorporates the previous Lower Tier Grant.
+4.13 The table below currently builds in the assumption that RSG will continue throughout the MTFS period until such time as we have more information regarding the outcome of the fairer funding review.
+Other than S31 grants for Business Rates (see table 2) the other main non-specific grants received by the Council relate to the Rural Services Delivery Grant (RSDG) and the Funding Guarantee grant.
+RSDG for 2024/25 is proposed to be £902k and the Funding Guarantee grant is £998k for 2024/25.